How Should the Church Respond to Needs of Gen Z?

 Young people need a community where faith and real life intersect in meaningful ways, rather than simply attending traditional worship services.
 If the church truly wants to attract and retain young people, it must respond to their desires and allow for a faith experience.

-(Originally published by the Gospel Times, the article has been edited under permission and the author is a believer at a church in Fuzhou, Fujian.)
+(Originally published by the Gospel Times, the article has been edited under permission and the author is a believer in Shanghai.)

 - Edited by Katherine Guo & translated by Abigail Wu